 New Driver Added to the Policy

 Adding someone to your auto insurance policy will also affect the rates.
 If the new person on the policy is a teen driver, some parents are surprised to see their monthly premiums increase.
-This is because teens in their first six months of driving independently have more crashes than in their next year of driving.
+This is because teens in their first six months of driving independently have more crashes than in their next year of driving, according to statistics.
 As teens gain experience, they typically have fewer accidents.
 Still, teenagers are an expensive group of drivers to insure, so premiums often increase if you add your child to your policy.

 Traffic violations such as improper passing and backing, following too close, speeding, careless driving, drag racing, and driving with a suspended license or under the influence can result in higher premiums.
-Drivers who have been in multiple accidents need to pay more for their car insurance than someone with a clean driving record.
+Drivers who have been in multiple accidents typically pay more for their car insurance than someone with a clean driving record.

-If you are purchasing auto insurance for the vehicle you use daily, your premiums will be higher, as it is more prone to accidents and collisions than a vehicle used on weekends or during vacations.
+If you are purchasing auto insurance for the vehicle you use daily, your premiums will likely be higher, as it is more prone to accidents and collisions than a vehicle used on weekends or during vacations.

 The Coverage Type You Choose

 What you pay can depend on whether your personal circumstances require more coverage than what a standard car insurance policy provides or your state requires.
 Examples might be add-ons like new car replacement coverage, sound system coverage, towing and labor cost, and rental reimbursement.
 It is good to review your policy every year to drop any unnecessary rider that might increase your auto insurance costs.